avnet-iotconnect/iotc-home-assistant-bridge/README.md

 Example snippet is included at `examples/sample_configuration.yaml`.

 > Note: mqtt_statestream publishes many *strings/timestamps/metadata* topics.
 Those are great for debugging,
-> but don’t always map cleanly to typed IoTConnect attributes.
+> but don’t always map cleanly to typed IOTCONNECT attributes.
 Option A (above) is recommended for analytics.

 ---

 ### 7) Create a Home Assistant Long-Lived Access Token

-This token is required for IoTConnect -> Home Assistant control (REST API calls).
+This token is required for IOTCONNECT -> Home Assistant control (REST API calls).

 Profile page screenshot (public link):